pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `pd-heartbeat-tick-interval`

-+ The time interval at which a Region's heartbeat to PD is triggered. `0` means that this feature is not enabled.
++ The time interval at which a Region's heartbeat to PD is triggered. `0` means that this feature is disabled.
-+ Default value: 1m
++ Default value: `1m`
 + Minimum value: `0`

 ### `pd-store-heartbeat-tick-interval`

-+ The time interval at which a store's heartbeat to PD is triggered. `0` means that this feature is not enabled.
++ The time interval at which a store's heartbeat to PD is triggered. `0` means that this feature is disabled.
-+ Default value: 10s
++ Default value: `10s`
 + Minimum value: `0`

 ### `snap-mgr-gc-tick-interval`

-+ The time interval at which the recycle of expired snapshot files is triggered. `0` means that this feature is not enabled.
++ The time interval at which the recycle of expired snapshot files is triggered. `0` means that this feature is disabled.
-+ Default value: 5s
++ Default value: `5s`
 + Minimum value: `0`

 ### `snap-gc-timeout`

 + The longest time for which a snapshot file is saved
-+ Default value: 4h
++ Default value: `4h`
 + Minimum value: `0`

 ### `lock-cf-compact-interval`

 + The time interval at which TiKV triggers a manual compaction for the Lock Column Family
-+ Default value: 256MB
++ Default value: `256MB`
-+ Default value: 10m
++ Default value: `10m`
 + Minimum value: `0`

 ### `lock-cf-compact-bytes-threshold`

 + The size out of which TiKV triggers a manual compaction for the Lock Column Family
-+ Default value: 256MB
++ Default value: `256MB`
 + Minimum value: `0`
 + Unit: MB